skeeto/skeeto.github.com/_posts/2024-01-28-Two-handy-GDB-breakpoint-tricks.markdown

 ### Continuable assertions

-The `assert` macro in typical C implementations [leaves a lot to be desired][assert], and so I've suggested alternative definitions that behave better under debuggers:
+The `assert` macro in typical C implementations [leaves a lot to be desired][assert], as does `raise` and `abort`, so I've suggested alternative definitions that behave better under debuggers:

 ```c
 #define assert(c)  while (!(c)) __builtin_trap()